balderdashy/sails-docs/concepts/ORM/model-settings.md

 # Model Settings

 In Sails, the top-level properties of model definitions are called **model settings**.
-This includes everything from [attribute definitions](http://sailsjs.org/documentation/concepts/models-and-orm/model-settings#?attributes), to the [database settings](http://sailsjs.org/documentation/concepts/models-and-orm/model-settings#?connection) the model will use, as well as a number of other options.
+This includes everything from [attribute definitions](http://sailsjs.org/documentation/concepts/models-and-orm/model-settings#?attributes), to the [database settings](http://sailsjs.org/documentation/concepts/models-and-orm/model-settings#?datastore) the model will use, as well as a few other options.

 The majority of this page is devoted to a complete tour of the model settings supported by Sails.
 But before we begin, let's look at how to actually apply these settings in a Sails app.